Xqhare/urd/README.md

 3. Run `cargo build --release` or `cargo build -r`
 4. Locate the binary / executable in the `target/release` directory
 5. Copy and paste the binary / executable to your desired location

-## Issues preventing a stable release

-- Creating a new viewport will crash the app if it's not supported by the device
-- max tag length is 46 characters, more starts to break the Metadata UI, below the entry text field
-- Better user onboarding
-    - On hover text for everything
-    - Detection of first run is implemented
-        - Opens `Help` window only currently
-    - Open Modal `Welcome`
-        - Extremely short explanation
-            - All your entries are displayed in the side-bar
-            - You can click on them to edit them
-                - That will open them in the central panel
-        - Direct them to the `Settings` menu
-        - Button `Take me to the settings menu`
-        - Button `Got it - don't show again`
-    - Onboarding in the `Settings` menu
-        - Instead of main window display a panel with text and button for `next`
-        - explain settings page in detail

 ## Password protection